thu-ml/RIFLEx/README.md

     # === Riflex modification start ===
     # Reduce intrinsic frequency to stay within a single period after extrapolation (Eq.(8)).
     # Empirical observations show that a few videos may exhibit repetition in the tail frames.
     # To be conservative, we multiply 0.9 to keep extrapolated length below 90% of a period.
-    if k is not None:
     freqs[k-1] = 0.9 * 2 * torch.pi / L_test
     # === Riflex modification end ===

     freqs = torch.outer(pos, freqs)